 Those days are gone now, and those early travelers and expats would probably be astounded by the changes the city has gone through.
-Prague is now the sixth most-visited city in Europe, receiving an estimated 4.1 million visitors in 2009.
+Prague is now the sixth most-visited city in Europe, receiving an estimated 4.1 million visitors in 2009, proving travel is good for you.
 And it’s no wonder, the city ticks off every box on the European “must-have” list for travelers – fascinating history?
 Gorgeous art and architecture?
 Delicious local food and drink?
 Affordable prices?
 Prague fits every requirement.

 Like any major city in the world, Prague offers an international array of choices.
 Greek, Italian, French, Japanese, Thai, Indian, Chinese, Balkan and even Afghan cuisines are all available.
 They’re good and inexpensive, and more often than not, the restaurants are frequented by larger numbers of young locals than tourists.